SabineWren/Quiver/README.md

 ### Hunter's Mark Timer

-## Localization
-Quiver looks up spells by name, which change with client locale.
-I use Wowhead to find the spell names for each locale.
-Theoretically, Quiver should work with a `/Locale` file matching your client, but the translations aren't complete.

 ## Contributing
 Open an issue or PM me on Discord:
 - Code
 - Translations
 - Bug reports

+## Localization
+Quiver looks up spells by name, which change with client locale.
+I use Wowhead to find the spell names for each locale.
+Theoretically, Quiver should work with a `/Locale` file matching your client, but the translations aren't complete.

 # Module Lifecycle Hooks
-The UI code is a bit of mess right now.
-Soon there will be an event for attaching a frame to the Main Menu.
+The UI code is a mess right now, but soon there will be an event for attaching a frame to the Main Menu.
 ```
 OnRestoreSavedVariables
 table -> table -> unit
 GameEvent: "PLAYER_LOGIN"
 Loads one table from SavedVariables used exclusively by the module.
 Called exactly once, even for disabled modules.
 Second table holds state for one customizable frame { W, H, X, Y }.
 Mutate the frame metadata to set default values.

 OnPersistSavedVariables
 unit -> table